grahamle/new-word/ng-book.md

-	defer to 		in opposition to 	enormous size 			heavyweight architecture cut through 	be obsessed with 	the victims of hype		copyright infringement Joy Buzzer 		Whoopee Cushion		take precedence over 	interoperability hassles failure points  a matter of folklore scalability problems
+	defer to 		in opposition to 	enormous size 			heavyweight architecture cut through 	be obsessed with 	the victims of hype		copyright infringement Joy Buzzer 		Whoopee Cushion		take precedence over 	interoperability hassles failure points  a matter of folklore scalability problems	to say the least

 *Sentence*